NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 if(!nrow(locality_sampling) == nrow(locality_sampling_raw) & nrow(locality_sampling) == nrow(tempDynamic)) stop("Locality sampling rows don't match!")
 ```

-The GBIF format has a single column for event time, where we have stored
+The GBIF format has one single column for event time, where we have
-both the start and the end times.
-These need to be split into separate
+stored both the start and the end times of the samplings.
+These need to
-columns.
-Note that the sampling times are recorded as whole days, and
+be split into separate columns.
+Note that the sampling times are
-the hours are implicitly set to midnight (in UTC + 2hrs).
+recorded as whole days, and the hours are implicitly set to midnight (in
+UTC + 2hrs).

 ``` r
 locality_sampling <- locality_sampling %>%